WebMaestroFr/json-schema-mysql/README.md

 # JSON Schema to MySQL Tables

 This class converts a json-schema to a valid Sql table.
 Tested with MySql and Sqlite.
-A big shoutout to @WebMaestroFr fo this helper.
+A big shoutout to [@WebMaestroFr] for this helper.

 ## PHP
 The php version is getting tested.
 Delete tests/database/dbtest.db to start testing